International collaboration partners

-COGEN Europe promotes development of Combine Heat and Power, CHP production in Europe and globally.
+COGEN Europe promotes the development of Combined Heat and Power, CHP production in Europe and globally.

 International Energy Agency, IEA, is an autonomous organisation which works to ensure reliable, affordable and clean energy for its 28 member countries.
 Fortum is a collaborator.

 Confederation of European Waste to Energy Plants (CEWEP) is the association of the owners and operators of Waste to Energy Plants, representing 394 Waste to Energy Plants from 18 European countries.

 The International Solid Waste Association (ISWA) is promoting and developing sustainable and professional waste management worldwide.
 ISWA has 1,400 members in more than 90 countries, thereof national member organisations in 40 countries and some 100,00 members associated with its national member organisations.